 The Institute uses a cooperative education learning model to provide programs that lead participants to high-wage, high-skill employment in the agriculture and food systems industry, and more specifically for workers eligible for training under the Trade Adjustment Assistance (TAA) program.
 The Institute has partnered with many organizations, government agencies and businesses around the state to provide high-quality trainings that will help strengthen the agriculture and food systems workforce of Vermont.

 The Institute exists to strengthen Vermont Tech’s learning laboratory food loop, where students can see all aspects of functioning agriculture in practice on our campus, from soil to plant to animal to food processing to dining hall, and then to waste handling, methane digester and back to soil.

-Our Short Courses range in length from one day up to three weeks in time and are taught by expert Instructors in their fields.
+Our Trainings range in length from one day up to three weeks in time and are taught by expert Facilitators in their fields.
 The Institute also offers Master Agricultural Programs in agriculture and food topics.